SCOPE OF THIS CHAPTER

 This chapter provides the steps for how to undertake a strategy discussion / meeting and how to conduct Section 47 Enquires.

-This chapter was updated in July 2017 to reflect local practice in Berkshire.
+This chapter was updated in July 2021 and should be re-read.

 - Duty to Conduct Section 47 Enquiries